Wrap Her Up: Reception

 Cash Box called it "a healthy tribute to the girl group's of yesteryear".
 Billboard said it has "shades of Temptations circa 1964".

 Music video

-A music video was recorded for the song, which was directed by Russell Mulcahy, and featured John and George Michael, as well as Kiki Dee (who gets a custard pie in the face from Elton) and John's backing band.
+A music video was recorded for the song, which was directed by Russell Mulcahy, and featured John and Michael, as well as Kiki Dee (who gets a custard pie in the face from John) and John's backing band.
 The video was featured in the video compilation version of The Very Best of Elton John in 1990, but the song was not included on any formats of the audio release edition of the compilation.
-The music video version of the song is abridged, with a running time of four minutes 11 seconds, almost two minutes shorter than the album version.
+The music video version of the song is abridged, with a running time of four minutes and eleven seconds, almost two minutes shorter than the album version.

 Live performances

 This song was heavily performed live during the 1985 leg of the Ice on Fire Tour.
 On the 1986 leg, John rarely performed this song on the concerts of the same tour.